What to do in Kotor: the Most Picturesque Town in Montenegro

 Choose between hiking or a relaxing.

-Now, depending on how much time is left on your day trip, you might need to make a choice; either to take time to hike up the cliff, following the upper city walls to St. John's Castle, or take a relaxing 2-4 hours boat trip.
+Now, depending on how much time is left on your day trip, you might need to make a choice; either to take time to hike up the cliff, following the upper city walls to St. John's Fortress (some call it St. John's Castle), or take a relaxing 2-4 hours boat trip.

-I recommend taking the boat, it was the highlight of my stay there for me.
+I recommend taking the boat, it was the highlight of my stay in Kotor for me.
 I describe that boat trip in details in another post.

 a walkway on top of Kotor city walls with a stunning view of Kotor bay & old houses with ⛰ backdrop on the other side